Transport and the Hydrogen Economy

 - high-temperature thermochemical production using nuclear heat.

 The first three are essentially cogeneration.
-The last three are described in detail in the paper in this series: Nuclear Process heat for Industry .
+The last three are described in detail in the paper in this series: Nuclear Process heat for Industry.
 See also 2013 IAEA technical report: Hydrogen Production Using Nuclear Energy.

 Use of hydrogen as fuel for transport

 Hydrogen can be burned in a normal internal combustion engine, and some test cars are thus equipped.
 Trials in aircraft have also been carried out.
 In the immediate future the internal combustion engine is the only affordable technology available for using hydrogen. announced hydrogen-powered passenger vehicles.
-For instance, one hundred BMW Hydrogen 7s have been built, and 25 are used in test programs in the USA.
-The cars have already covered more than 2 million kilometres in test programs around the globe.
-BMW is currently the only car manufacturer using hydrogen stored in its liquid state.
+For instance, one hundred BMW Hydrogen 7s have been built, and 25 were used in test programs in the USA.
+The cars covered more than 2 million kilometres in test programs around the globe.
+BMW is the only car manufacturer to have used hydrogen stored in its liquid state.
 The low energy density of 10.1 MJ/L is the limiting factor (cf 3.5 times this for petrol), coupled with the need to cool the 170-litre tank to minus 253°C. BMW has abandoned this development and is collaborating with Toyota on fuel cell vehicles, with a view to marketing a joint mid-sized platform and fuel cell stack by 2020.

-However, eventually its main use is likely to be in fuel cells.
+For transport, hydrogen's main use will be in fuel cells.
 A fuel cell is conceptually a refuelable battery, making electricity as a direct product of a chemical reaction.
 But where the normal battery has all the active ingredients built in at the factory, fuel cells are supplied with fuel from an external source and oxygen from the air.
 They catalyse the oxidation of hydrogen directly to electricity at relatively low temperatures and the claimed theoretical efficiency of converting chemical to electrical energy to drive the wheels is about 60% (or more).
-However, in practice about half that has been achieved, except for the higher-temperature solid oxide fuel cells - 46%.
+However, in practice about half that has been achieved, except for the higher-temperature solid oxide fuel cells – 46%.